JoelRLL19/mms142-groupI-2023/README.md

 * Michelle Magpayo - <i>How Does Augmented Reality Work?</i>
 * Jermaine Lobo - <i>Augmented Reality as a Disruptive Technoology</i>
 * James Patrick Magallanes - <i>AR Consumption Revolution<i>
-* Elvin Marco Loja
+* Elvin Marco Loja - <i>What is Augmented Reality?</i>
 * Suzanne Anna Maglaque
 * Rayshanne Mariz Lindayag - <i>Augmented Reality as a Disruptive Technoology</i>
 * Justine Earl Macomb - <i>Examples of Augmented Reality in Use</i>

 <h1>What is Augmented Reality?</h1>
-<p>Augmented Reality is defined as either a real-time direct, or indirect view of a physical real-world environment enhanced by adding computer-generated information.
-With the help of technology, digital images and information may now be shown in the real world using augmented reality (AR).
-Augmented reality will become the new interface between humans and machines, bridging the digital and physical worlds.</p>
+<p>Augmented Reality (AR) is a technology that combines digital image and information with the real-time views of the physical environment.
+AR bridges the digital and physical world, transforming data management and collection within the interent.
+While AR limits user imagination, AR simlultaneously allows the discovery of 3D worlds, and allows for simultaneous interactions between humans and machines.</p>

 <h1>The Difference Between Augmented Reality and Virtual Reality</h1>